Literacy Teaching and Learning Courses

 Ltl 889 Readings in Literacy (3-6)

-For students in the Literacy Teaching and Learning PhD/CAS programs who are preparing for comprehensive.
+For students in the Reading PhD/CAS programs who are preparing for comprehensive.
 Course grading is Load Only and does not earn credit.

 Ltl 890 Research and Independent Study in Reading (2-6)

 Projects designed to meet needs of students in advanced programs.
 Prerequisite: Consent of the department.

 Designing, conducting, interpreting, and reporting research studies.
 Students work directly with faculty in an on-going project.
 Prerequisite: Consent of instructor.

 Preparation and presentation of course content, and evaluation of student achievement.
 Student works directly with the faculty member who is teaching a 500-level or 600-level course.
 Prerequisite: Consent of instructor.